sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 11. The malicious person attempts to boot the system normally.

-12. Because BitLocker was enabled with the TPM key protector, this permits BootMgr to “unseal” the volume master key for the OS volume because the correct measurements are in the TPM 2.0 device when BootMgr runs.
+12. Because BitLocker was enabled with the TPM key protector, this permits BootMgr to "unseal" the volume master key for the OS volume because the correct measurements are in the TPM 2.0 device when BootMgr runs.

 13. Boot proceeds to the OS logon screen.